 \section{Introduction}

 The prompt arcminute localization of prompt Gamma-Ray Burst (GRB) emission has been crucial to finding their afterglows, redshifts, and making inferences on progenitor populations, along with all other science that requires follow-up \citep{GRBreviewberger,GRBreviewlevan}.
-To date, this has only been regularly accomplished via the use of coded aperture mask instruments, which `image' the hard X-ray and gamma-ray sky via a `mask' whose shadow, cast onto the detector plane, spatially encodes the incident radiation in a unique way for each direction in the field-of-view (FOV).
-The Burst Alert Telescope (BAT; \citealt{BAT}) onboard the Neil Gehrels \swift\ Observatory (hereafter: \swift; \citealt{SwiftMain}) is the largest such coded aperture imager yet launched, with a $\sim 2.2$ steradian FOV, an on-axis coded effective area for imaging of $1400$ cm$^2$ at launch,\footnote{The detection collecting area without the mask was $5200$ cm$^{2}$ at launch.
-The mask blocks 50\% of the photons and the detector pixel size further reduces the imaging efficiency relative to a detector with perfect position resolution.} and the capability to localize sources to $<3$ arcminute precision.
+To date, this has only been regularly accomplished via the use of coded aperture mask instruments, which `image' the hard X-ray and gamma-ray sky via a `mask' whose shadow, cast onto the detector plane, spatially encodes the incident radiation in a unique way for each direction in the coded field-of-view (FOV).
+The Burst Alert Telescope (BAT; \citealt{BAT}) onboard the Neil Gehrels \swift\ Observatory (hereafter: \swift; \citealt{SwiftMain}) is the largest such coded aperture imager yet launched, with a $\sim 2.2$ steradian coded FOV, an on-axis effective area of $2700$ cm$^2$ at launch, and the capability to localize sources to $<3$ arcminute precision.
 This combination of high effective area, large FOV, and precise localization has enabled BAT to discover and localize $>1500$ GRBs to date, including the detection of the most distant \citep{9.4grb}, and longest \citep{grb111209a} GRBs, as well as enabling the rapid followup that has allowed the discovery of $>1400$ GRB afterglows, and several kilonova candidates, with detections spanning the entire electromagnetic spectrum.